Steinbach, Manitoba: Canadian football

 The Eastman Raiders football club, based in Steinbach, was formed in 1991.
 There are now over 260 athletes, ranging in age from 7 to 22, playing in the Raiders program.
 In 2009, the Eastman Raiders midget team captured their first championship with a 20–9 victory over the St Vital Mustangs.
+Teams play at A.D.
+Penner Park.

 The most notable football player from Steinbach is star CFL running back Andrew Harris.

 Curling

 The Steinbach Curling Club opened in October 2014 and is located adjacent to the T.G.
 Smith Centre.
 It has five sheets and hosts a variety of different leagues, including a successful junior program.
 The current rink replaced the previous one that was built in 1948 and located across the street.

 A number of Steinbach curlers have gone on to have success at the provincial and national level, most notably Brier-winners Vic Peters and Chris Neufeld.
 Steinbach has also hosted two Safeway Select Provincial Men's Curling Championships (2006 and 2010).